 My whole life I have professed to follow Christ!
 But in an instant, when I was faced with the realization that Christ might not be who I thought He was—my beliefs crashed.
 Rather, I realized that who I “worshiped” might not be the Christ.
 This is not a rant on my family, or my teachers, or even my church—because I was and still am a person with good feelings to all-of-the above.
-Instead, this was the realization and “shock” of feelings towards myself, and it’s taken me sometime to get to a place of inner peace where I can take ownership.
+Instead, this was the realization and “shock” of feelings towards myself, and it’s taken me sometime to get to a place of inner peace where I can take ownership .(If you would like to read more about this “inner wrestle,” I wrote about it HERE right after I “saw the light”).
 It’s the moment you discover that you know nothing, but you don’t even know how to fix where you find yourself.
 I came to such a low point in my life, spiritually, that I asked myself the question, “Is there a God?”
 It was in that moment that I pondered a decision that I would make that has changed my life.
 I didn’t know if He was there, but I decided to pray—acting in faith that He would tell me that He was if He was.

 A PLEADING PRAYER